 - Help with difficult decisions regarding living environment and home safety

-- Three main focus areas: health, functional status and self-care ability, and safety
+- Three main focus areas: health, functional status, safety and self-care ability

 - Referrals to all appropriate services